Springer Isomorphisms In Characteristic $p$: Preliminaries

 \subsection{Notation and Conventions}

 Throughout $G$ will denote a simple algebraic group over an algebraically closed field $k$ of characteristic $p>0$.
 Fix a maximal torus of $G$, and let $\Phi$ denote the root system of $G$ with respect to this choice.
 We say that $p$ is a \textit{good} prime for $G$ if $p$ does not divide the coefficients of the highest root of $\Phi$ with respect to some choice of simple roots.
 This means that $p>2$ if $G$ is of type $B,C$ or $D$; $p>3$ if $G$ is of type $E_6,E_7,F_4$ or $G_2$; and $p>5$ if $G=E_8$ .
-We further say that $p$ is \textit{very good} if it does not divide the order of the fundamental group of $G$.
+We follow J. Pevtsova and J. Stark in saying that $p$ is \textit{separably good} if it does not divide the order of the fundamental group of $G$.
 This is already satisfied by good primes in all types except for type $A$.
-We note that $p$ is very good if and only if $p$ is good for $G$ and the covering $G_{sc} \rightarrow G$ is a separable morphism, where $G_{sc}$ denotes the simply-connected group isogenous to $G$.
+We note that $p$ is separably good if and only if $p$ is good for $G$ and the covering $G_{sc} \rightarrow G$ is a separable morphism, where $G_{sc}$ denotes the simply-connected group isogenous to $G$ (this matches the formulation in \cite[Definition 2.2]{PS}).

 We denote by $\mathcal{U}(G)$ the unipotent variety of $G$, and by $\mathcal{N}(\mathfrak{g})$ the nilpotent variety of its Lie algebra.
 The conjugation action of $G$ on itself induces an action on both $\mathcal{U}(G)$ and $\mathcal{N}(\mathfrak{g})$.
 Each variety is irreducible, and each has a unique open orbit under the action of $G$, referred to in both contexts as the \textit{regular} orbit.
 An element in the regular nilpotent (resp. unipotent) orbit is called a regular nilpotent (resp. unipotent) element.
 The subvariety of $p$-unipotent elements in $G$ will be denoted by $\mathcal{U}_1(G)$, while $\mathcal{N}_1(\mathfrak{g})$ denotes the $[p]$-nilpotent variety of $\mathfrak{g}$, where $x \mapsto x^{[p]}$ is the restriction map on $\mathfrak{g}$.
 We also will refer to $\mathcal{N}_1(\mathfrak{g})$ as the restricted nullcone.
 An element $X$ will be said to have nilpotent order $p^m$ if $X^{[p^m]}=0$ and $X^{[p^{m-1}]} \ne 0$.